 - One allusive issue could also be that there is a fault in the circuit board or sensors as a result of a power surge, water damage, or another failure.
 If you are still having an issue after following the steps above, then complete failure is a possibility.
 This could call for the replacement of both safety sensors, and/or the replacement of the circuit board from the head unit.

-If the door is slightly out of adjustment, it may be causing the door to stop while on the way down, and reverse.
-The springs should be adjusted or replaced by a professional.
+If the garage door is slightly out of adjustment, it may be causing the overhead door to stop while on the way down, and reverse.
+The garage door springs should be adjusted or replaced by a professional garage door repair contractor.
 The garage door opener was adjusted upon installation according to the conditions of the door at that time.
 If conditions have changed, then the downward force on the opener may need to be increased slightly until the door works properly.

-Safety sensor issues are quite common and fairly easy to troubleshoot by following the steps mentioned above.
+Garage door safety sensor issues are quite common and fairly easy to troubleshoot by following the steps mentioned above.
 CAUTION- One should not bypass the safety sensors, as they are an important safety feature of your garage door opener.
 An occasional adjustment should not be something overwhelming to the homeowner and is a small price to pay for the benefit these sensors provide.
 Maintaining and fixing small garage door problems will help keep you from having to call a garage door repair company later.